 Lindsay’s book explores the Black experience in White majority churches, from a UK perspective.
 Despite the weighty topic, I would say this book is a fairly easy read.
 Lindsay makes the conversation clear and accessible, dividing the book into helpful sections and finishing each chapter with reflection questions for the reader.

-Do read if: you’re a church goer in the UK/ interested in the UK church experience.
+Do read if: you’re a church goer in the UK or interested in the UK church experience.

-Don’t read if: you have little interest in the UK church experience.
+Don’t read if: you’re not interested in the UK church experience.